hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2015091400]
+- Improved checkbox processing to make it more robust, in case there are non-input elements with an id matching the expected pattern

 [2015032600]
 - Updated applicable_formats() to allow any course format, while still preventing plugins and tags from using this block (sharpchi)